 However, through all of the insults and injustices tossed at Garrett, having every opportunity to plead his case in the court of public opinion, he took the high road.

 Following the NFL upholding his indefinite suspension and the apparent leaking of confidential information shared at the hearing, Garrett took to Twitter.
-In a measured response, void of malice, he explained the circumstances surrounding confidential information being made public.
-All of this adversity has displayed Garrett’s strength of character.

 Could this be the last chapter of this incredulous story; that might depend on what happens in Pittsburgh on December first.